alexispurslane/embryo-engine/README.md

 Nevertheless, there is a crucial spot in the gaming world for such sandbox style games.
 In fact, there's a whole genre built around the idea that everything in the game world should be simulated and responsive to any reasonable thing you might want to try: immersive sims.
-From System Shock 2 to Deus Ex to Prey, the key appeal of immersive sims is that you are given a large amount of powerful tools, and set loose on a problem in an interesting environment, to solve it however you like.
+From *System Shock 2* to *Deus Ex* to *Thief*, the key appeal of immersive sims is that you are given a large amount of powerful tools, and set loose on a problem in an interesting, endlessly responsive environment, to solve it however you like.

-It may not seem obvious how to create a game engine that enables and accelerates the development of such simulation-heavy games, besides perhaps mandating that every game object have a mesh and a rigid body (a bad idea), but in watching gameplay from Deus Ex and Pray, as well as simulation-focused roguelikes like Dwarf Fortress and Caves of Qud[^2], a few things became clear.
-First of all, you need to be able to dynamically add and remove properties and behaviors from objects in combinations and at times that are not predictable ahead of time;
+It may not seem obvious how to create a game engine that enables and accelerates the development of such simulation-heavy games, besides perhaps mandating that every game object have a mesh and a rigid body (a bad idea), but in watching gameplay from Deus Ex and Pray, as well as simulation-focused roguelikes like Dwarf Fortress and Caves of Qud[^2], a few things become clear.
+First of all, you need to be able to dynamically add and remove properties and behaviors from objects in combinations and at times that are not predictable ahead of time, and that to manage the complexity of such an endeavor, behavior and properties must be decoupled, encapsulated, and composable;
-second of all, that those behaviors, as well as individual game objects and actors, need to be able to effect each other's behavior without prior expectation of being able to do so; and finally, that specifying these packages of behavior and properties be as easy and declarative as possible.
+second of all, that those behaviors, as well as individual game objects and actors, need to be able to effect each other's behavior without prior expectation of being able to do so; and finally, that specifying these packages of behavior and properties be as composible and declarative as possible.
 Let's look at each of these in turn.

 - The first point could be simplistically enabled by just using a single game object class for everything in the entire game, so that it contains all the